-Plexiglass is a transparent acrylic plastic that is often used in the place of glass, so you might at some point be faced with the prospect of having to saw a piece of plexiglass to size, which can be troublesome.
+Plexiglass is a transparent acrylic plastic that is an inexpensive alternative to glass, so at some point you be faced with the prospect of having to saw a piece of plexiglass to size, which can be troublesome.
 Plexiglass is prone to chipping and cracking when you cut into it

-While a table saw is the easiest way to cut through a sheet of plexiglass or other acrylic materials, it has its drawbacks as well, since plexiglass is a thermoplastic, it needs some special handling.
+A table saw is the easiest way to cut through a sheet of plexiglass or other acrylic materials, it has its drawbacks as well, since plexiglass is a thermoplastic, it needs some special handling.

 A thermoplastic is a kind of plastic that can be melted down again and repurposed.
 It tends to melt under friction and the heat generated by a power saw is bound to melt plexiglass.

 This is why you have to choose the blade you’re going to use with care and you also need to saw with care.

 Plexiglass is popular to use in the place of glass as it does not shatter or crack.

 For this reason it’s also the ideal material to use for greenhouses – the plexiglass lets in the optimum amount of light that plants need, but is still a robust material that can withstand rough weather conditions.

 Things you’ll need for Cutting Plexiglass with a table saw

 Cutting plexiglass with a table saw will require a few extra supplies that you wouldn’t normally need if you were cutting wood.